concept trailer

 Ann lives in the present, hobbled with loneliness, anxiety and existential dread.
 She grew up wealthy with precise professional life plan.
 She quit her corporate lawyer job to be a budtender.

-I NEARLY LOST YOU is a grounded sci-fi dramedy feature with music overlay.
-It’s a fresh take on time travel.
+I NEARLY LOST YOU is an unusual love story with music overlay and magical realism, a fresh take on time travel.

 AUDIENCE